 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 ATMs are widely available throughout the country.
-Check with your bank in Australia to make sure that your card will work in Ireland.
+Check with your bank whether your card will work in Ireland.

 Safety and security